fathergoose/my_stream2/README.md

 ## Introduction

+This project is inspired heavily by [ampache](https://github.com/ampache/ampache) and [subsonic](http://www.subsonic.org/pages/index.jsp).
+I have used them both, but IMHO found them to be bloated and difficult to use.

+It is intended to be modular, extensible, free and opensource in every possilbe way.

+## Architecture

-This application was built as two conceptually separate components:
+This application is built as two conceptually separate components:
 - A [rails-api](https://github.com/rails-api/rails-api) backend
 - A [yeoman-angular](https://github.com/yeoman/generator-angular) based frontend